 Phoenix Refugee Asylum Attorneys

-At IBF Law Group, we help people throughout the country apply for and obtain asylum.
-If you qualify, you and your family may be permitted to remain in the U.S. for an indefinite period of time through refugee status or permanent residence.
-You will also be able to secure legal work during your wait for asylum.
+At IBF Law Group, we help people nationwide apply for and obtain asylum.
+If you qualify, you and your family may be permitted to remain in the U.S. indefinitely through refugee status or permanent residence.
+You can also secure legal work while you wait for asylum.

-You need experienced legal counsel to ensure you meet all of the complex requirements of an asylum application.
-When you work with us, our immigration lawyers are ready to provide experienced legal guidance through the application process.
+You need reliable legal counsel to ensure you meet all of the complex requirements of an asylum application.
+When you work with us, our immigration lawyers are ready to provide the guidance you need through the application process.

 Understanding Asylum: What You Need to Know